-- The Cutoff Pot. - The Main Envelope Generator via the Env Mod Pot. - On accented notes, the Main Envelope Generator via the Accent Sweep Circuit (three modes controlled by the Sweep Speed switch), if the Sweep-Resonance switch is in positions 1 or 2. - The AC-coupled (only rapid changes, not the overall DC voltage) output of the VCA (which incorporates the Muffler) via the Filter FM Pot. - The Pitch CV (from the Internal Sequencer driving the DAC, the MIDI In system driving the DAC or from the external CV In input socket, if a lead is plugged into it) via the Filter Tracking Pot.
+- The Cutoff Pot. - The Main Envelope Generator via the Env Mod Pot. - On accented notes, the Main Envelope Generator via the Accent Sweep Circuit (three modes controlled by the Sweep Speed switch), if the Sweep-Resonance switch is in positions 1 or 2. - The AC coupled (only rapid changes, not the overall DC voltage) output of the VCA (which incorporates the Muffler) via the Filter FM Pot. - The CV (from the internal sequencer or from the external CV input) via the Filter Tracking Pot.
 (Linear.) - AC-coupled signal from the Audio Filter FM input (tip of old headphone socket).
 (Linear as well.) - DC coupled signal from the Filter CV Input.
 (Exponential: about 1 volt / octave.)